-Named for the head chef, Gabriele Feliciani is from Italy and brings a wide array of experience from studying in such places as France and throughout Europe.
+Named for the head chef, Gabriele Feliciani is from Italy and brings a wide array of experience from studying in France and Europe.

 The food at Gabriele Ristorante is authentic Italian that you can only get by going to visit Italy while on your trip.
-The food is not only creative, it enjoys a great range of flavors and the menu includes such items as fresh fish to steaks and lamb chops.
+The food is not only creative, but it also enjoys a great range of flavours, and the menu includes such items as fresh fish to steaks and lamb chops.
 In addition to the main pasta dishes, there are also desserts that will have you coming back for more.
-While the menu might be a little light on choices, know that this is done to ensure that all the ingredients such as the fish are always fresh.
+While the menu might be a little light on choices, know that this is done to ensure that all the ingredients, such as the fish are always fresh.

 The wine list includes choices from both France and Italy as well as those from other regions as well.

-Located only about a five minute walk from the Old Town Square, Wenceslas Square and Charles Bridge, this is a restaurant that offers not only a romantic atmosphere, but one that is perfect for business as well.
+Located only about a five-minute walk from Old Town Square, Wenceslas Square and Charles Bridge, this is a restaurant that offers not only a romantic atmosphere but one that is perfect for business as well.